 We also have articulation agreements with more than 40 university transfer partners in Arizona and across the country that accept transfer credits toward specific programs.
-In addition, our faculty are experts in their fields with a strong commitment to academic excellence and student success.
+Our faculty are experts in their fields with a strong commitment to academic excellence and student success.